 Figure 2.
 The point grid on the belt surface of the designed part.

-The measurement campaign aims at guarantee shape tolerances of the belt surface, being in the order of ± 0.05 mm.
-The dimensional characterization of the piece under investigation has been carried out by means of the acquisition of 66 points belonging to the belt support surface as seen in Figure 2 and placed on a grid, as depicted in Figure 3 respectively.
-In order to understand the effect of thermal treatment operated on the component for the reduction of residual stresses purposes, four measuring lines have been identified, laying on the directions of evolution of the belt surface, namely “a”, “b”, “c”, “d”, in Figure 3.
-The analysis along each measuring line allows us to investigate the effect of the material stress among different sections of the bracket in (x-z) plane.
+The measurement campaign aimed at guaranteed shape tolerances in the order of ± 0.05 mm for the belt surface.
+The dimensional characterisation of the piece was carried out by means of the specification of 66 points along the belt support surface, as seen in Figure 2, which were placed on a grid, as depicted in Figure 3.
+In order to understand the effect of a thermal treatment applied to the component for the purpose of reducing residual stresses, four measuring lines were identified along the directions of evolution, namely ‘a’, ‘b’, ‘c’ and ‘d’ in Figure 3.
+Analysis along each measuring line allowed us to investigate the effect of material stress on different sections of the bracket in the (x-z) plane.